Frequently Asked Questions Compensation Program

 How often will the market reference ranges be reviewed?

-HR will complete salary surveys annually to monitor that the market reference ranges we have established for our positions continue to be appropriate based upon the median market value for each position.
-Ranges will be updated as necessary based upon these findings.
+The executive director of budgets and compensation will complete salary surveys annually to monitor that the market reference ranges we have established for our positions continue to be appropriate based upon the median market value for each position.
+Ranges will be updated as necessary based upon these findings; typically annually.

 Will my salary be capped if it is at the top of or above the market reference range maximum?

 No, we will not be capping or "red circling" individual pay.
-There are a number of possible reasons why an individual is paid close to or above the maximum of the range and HR will closely review these situations to ensure that pay levels correspond appropriately to the employee's job, based on market, internal equity and performance contribution to Washington and Lee.
+There are a number of possible reasons why an individual is paid close to or above the maximum of the range and the executive director of budgets and compensation will closely review these situations to ensure that pay levels correspond appropriately to the employee's job, based on market, internal equity and performance contribution to Washington and Lee.
 Employees who consistently perform their job in an exceptional manner, or who possess and demonstrate exceptional skills and competencies may be appropriately paid at our above-the-market maximum.
 Because an individual whose pay falls at or above the maximum is receiving a premium above market pay, he/she may receive smaller percentage increases or may receive lump sum spot awards in order to slow base pay growth.
-HR will continue to assess the market reference ranges to ensure they are updated to reflect market changes.
+The executive director of budgets and compensation will continue to assess the market reference ranges to ensure they are updated to reflect market changes.

 Why is my salary still below the minimum of my market reference range?